HEIGE-PCloud/DoIt/exampleSite/content/posts/how-to-DoIt/create-diagrams/index.en.md

 Here are some examples of generated SVGs using Mermaid.

 ### Flowchat

 All [Flowcharts](https://mermaid-js.github.io/mermaid/#/./flowchart?id=flowcharts-basic-syntax
-) are composed of nodes, the geometric shapes and edges, the arrows or lines.
+) are composed of nodes, geometric shapes and edges, the arrows or lines.
 The mermaid code defines the way that these nodes and edges are made and interact.

 ````markdown
 ```mermaid